EGPostema/DrawerDissect/test/README_TEST.md

-# Test DrawerDissect on FMNH Drawer Image
+# Test DrawerDissect on Example FMNH Drawer

 This is a mirror of the main directory with a test image already provided in the drawers/fullsize folder.